dsa-lsc/dsa-constitution-and-bylaws/bylaws.md

 They shall work with the appropriate staff persons in carrying out these responsibilities.

 ### Section 2.
-The agendas for the NPC meetings will be proposed by the SC.
+The agendas for the NPC meetings will be proposed by the SC and announced to membership 14 days in advance.
 These shall include, on a regular basis, discussion and supervision of staff, finances, publications, education, general political direction and coalition work.

 ### Section 3.
+Within 10 days of each regularly scheduled NPC meeting, the NPC will hold a virtual town hall, open to all members in good standing, where members may ask about or comment on the upcoming NPC Meeting, and members of the NPC may respond.

+### Section 4.
 Pressing issues may be placed on an agenda for an NPC meeting by a petition of 20% of locals and 8% of members.
 The SC shall publish the language of a petition at the time that it is successfully submitted and call for comments from the general membership.
 After the meeting the NPC or a committee thereof shall publish a report, separate from the normal minutes, detailing the debate surrounding the petitioned issue and any decisions that were made to address it.

-### Section 4.
+### Section 5.
 The NPC may appoint committees to supervise specific work; these shall report to the NPC.
 They will include: